genropy/genropy_saved/docs/genro/database/gnr/instanceconfig.rst

 ``<py_auth>``
 -------------

+    .. warning:: DEPRECATED!!!
+The adm/manage_users is not used anymore! add???

     .. note:: the ``<py_auth>`` tag uses the :meth:`auth_py` method of the ``GnrApp`` class.

     Once you have your temporary user [#]_, you can create the users for your customers.